killershrimp/IG_Follow_Bot/README.md

 - Doesn't unfollow currently followed users

 ## Setup:
-- Download this application and navigate into the folder in CMD/PowerShell/Terminal
+- Download/clone this repository and navigate into the correct folder in CMD/PowerShell/other terminal
 - [Install and set up Python 3](https://www.python.org/downloads/), if not already installed
 - Set up [geckodriver](https://github.com/mozilla/geckodriver/releases) and add installation location to your `PATH` environmental variable
 - Put your username/email/phone and password in `login_info.txt`**on lines 1 and 2**, respectively